top of page

 Hast thou daughters? have care of their body, and shew not thy self cheerful toward them.

-• This doesn't mean do not be cheerful towards your daughters at all because cheerfulness is a holy spirit.
-Its referring to when she sins or does something that isn't right, you shouldn't make light of it and laugh it off being cheerful like it's ok, lest she grow comfortable in folly not being properly nurtured.
+• This doesn't mean do not be cheerful towards your daughters at all because Cheerfulness is a holy spirit we must be clothed in to enter the kingdom.
+Its referring to when she sins or does something that isn't right, you shouldn't make light of it and laugh it off or smiling being cheerful like it's ok, lest she grow comfortable in folly not being properly nurtured.
 Upbraiding words is no profit to us or our children seeing as though we have to give them the example of the gentleness and meekness of Christ by humbly exhorting and encouraging them to walk in the ways of the Lord.

 2Co 10:1